Once More with Feeling: What is a VPN?

 The more servers, the more versatile the VPN.
 Look for a reputable VPN that has servers in many countries.

 A VPN can help make your internet activities invisible to everyone except for the service itself.
 Hence, it’s essential to choose a VPN company that you can trust.

 One good indication is whether or not a service keeps any logs of their users’ activities.
 Such information can be turned over to authorities or sold to marketers, which defeats the point of using a VPN in the first place.

 To be safe, you would want to choose a VPN with a no-logs policy (which means they don’t keep records) and a reputation for keeping its promise to users.
 Better yet, choose a service that has been audited by a reputable third-party and vetted not to log any personally identifiable information from users.

 This may sound a bit strange, but in the world of VPNs, there’s no such thing as a free lunch.
 It costs a lot of money to keep a service up and running and secure.
 If you don’t pay a subscription fee, then the VPN has to make money elsewhere or cut corners in its security.
 Some free VPNs have been caught selling their users’ data or injecting malware into devices.
 If you want to make sure that your data and details are as safe as the app proclaims, it’s best to subscribe.

 So there you have it — everything you must know about VPNs and why you might want to consider using one.
 Keep in mind that just like any other safety-related measures, VPNs are best taken as a preventive solution.
 While the need may not seem evident for most users, there’s not much that you can do after your privacy has been breached and sensitive information stolen.
 As the old saying goes — it’s better to be safe than sorry.

 We take your online safety seriously.
-That’s why we’re working on ClearVPN — the first effortless VPN for a secure and personalized online experience.
+That’s why we’ve created ClearVPN — the first effortless VPN for a secure and personalized online experience.
 ClearVPN is the only VPN you need.
 Because it clearly understands you.
 Learn more about ClearVPN.